FOSSClass/AbantOS-Elive/EliveGuide.md

  APPLE iOS MAC USER

- You can boot using an external flash drive USB using the built-in feature called Startup Manager
+ You can boot using an external flash drive USB using Startup Manager.

 * Begin by restarting your computer by clicking the restart option with the mouse or by simply pressing the power button.